Tracking Pixel

 - single 0.065-inch (1.6 mm) K-wire is used to augment fixation;

-across the osteotomy site and through the volar cortex (dorsal transfixion wire);
+cortex (dorsal transfixion wire);

 - starting point is positioned just distal to Lister's tubercle;

-- ref: Dorsal pin placement and external fixation for correction of dorsal tilt in fractures of the distal radius.
+- ref: Dorsal pin placement and external fixation for correction of dorsal tilt in fractures of distal radius.

 - trans-ulnar technique: